1/1: Interview with Alan See, CMO & Vice President at Berry Network Inc.

 AS: Let me answer that question this way.
 Ted Turners old success advice; “Early to bed, early to rise, work like hell and advertise” is not something sales and marketing can bet their career’s on anymore.
 In today’s relationship-based economy, the consumer (and content) is king.
 The consumer is looking for transparency, trust, relevance and engagement.
 You are going to need a social media strategy to deliver on those expectations.

 DC: As the main news aggregator for PrintMediaCentr I have been coming across many articles lately referring to “Local Search” Marketing.
-Can you elaborate on what that is and its importance?
+Can you elaborate on what that is and its importance?local search

 AS: Historically, consumers have relied on local media channels such as, print Yellow Pages, newspapers, TV and radio stations to find products and services close to their home and work.
 Consumers are now increasingly using specialized internet search sites that allow users to submit geographically focused searches against a structured database of local business listings.
 This is commonly referred to as local search.
 Typical local search queries include not only information about what the consumer is searching for, but also where information, such as a street address, city name or postal code.
 Local search is an excellent way for a merchant to capture a consumers’ expression of local intent.